 The teaching of independent learning skills "Stop it!
-I don't like it" - empowering the child to manage conflict situations in the playground and classroom.
+I don't like it" - is empowering the child to manage conflict situations in the playground and classroom.

-A co-operative atmosphere for learning/play/sports games and teamwork skills are taught through PE, SEAL.
+A co-operative atmosphere for learning/play/sports games and teamwork skills are taught through PE, SEAL and clubs.

-Positive reinforcement/affirmation- encourage children to feel good about themselves and others through:
+Positive reinforcement/affirmation-encourage children to feel good about themselves and others through:

-- reward system (certificates, stickers) - appreciation and celebrations of individuals and their qualities.
+reward system (certificates, stickers) appreciation and celebrations of individuals and their qualities.

-Designated staff offer conflict resolution, peaceful problem solving, anger management strategies, assertiveness training, talking through feelings, creating a circle of friends, etc. These are covered with individuals and/or small groups that often bring together the victim and perpetrator with positive peer role models to improve relationships and empathy for others.
+Designated member of staff: conflict resolution, peaceful problem solving, anger management strategies, assertiveness training, talking through feelings, creating a circle of friends, etc. covered in small groups that often bring together the victim and perpetrator with positive peer role models to improve relationships and empathy for others.